 - Plenty of storage space

 How is it going?

-As of today, we've taken the camper trailer on 3 trips - Sandy Cape, Pumphreys Bridge and the Murray River.
+As of today, we’ve taken the camper trailer on plenty of trips – Sandy Cape, Pumphreys Bridge, Murray River, Lynton Station, Murchison House Station, Ellendale Pool, Port Denison Caravan Park and Steep Point .
 Overall, we are pretty happy with it.
-The setup time isn't super fast (which was expected), but it's probably no longer than our old setup, and we have way more space and shade.
+The setup time isn’t super fast (which was expected), but it’s probably no longer than our old setup, and we have way more space and shade.